Spleen Pancreas And Liver Question And Answers

 Median Vertical Plane

-Lateral Vertical Plane is a plane passing through, the midway between mid inguinal point and middle of clavicle.
+The lateral Vertical Plane is a plane passing through, the midway between mid inguinal point and middle of the clavicle.

 Transpyloric Plane of Addison